Ownerxpractice/nqueens/README.md

-# Hello this is the read me for hello world
+# you should read me